Charter school: New Zealand

 Charter schools in New Zealand, labelled as Partnership schools | kura hourua, were allowed for after an agreement between the National Party and the ACT Party following the 2011 general election.
 The controversial legislation passed with a five-vote majority.
 A small number of charter schools started in 2013 and 2014.
 All cater for students who have struggled in the normal state school system.
 Most of the students have issues with drugs, alcohol, poor attendance and achievement.
 Most of the students are Maori or Pacific Islander.
 One of the schools is set up as a military academy.
 One of the schools ran into major difficulties within weeks of starting.
 It is now being run by an executive manager from Child, Youth and Family, a government social welfare organization, together with a commissioner appointed by the Ministry of Education.
 36 organizations have applied to start charter schools.

 Norway

 As in Sweden, the publicly funded but privately run charter schools in Norway are named friskoler and was formally instituted in 2003, but dismissed in 2007.
 Private schools have since medieval times been a part of the education system, and is today consisting of 63 Montessori and 32 Steiner (Waldorf) charter schools, some religious schools and 11 non-governmental funded schools like the Oslo International School, the German School Max Tau and the French School Lycée Français, a total of 195 schools.

 All charter schools can have a list of admission priorities, but only the non-governmental funded schools are allowed to select their students and to make a profit.
 The charter schools cannot have entrance exams, and supplemental fees are very restricted.
 In 2013, a total of 19,105 children were enrolled in privately run schools.

+Spain

+In Spain charter schools are called escuela concertada.
+They are educational centers for compulsory education (second cycle of kindergarten, primary and secondary education) that receive government funding and follow the official curriculum, but are privately owned.
+This model was established following the approval of the Organic Law on the Right to Education (LODE) approved by the Spanish Parliament in 1985, which aimed to ensure universal access to compulsory education, at a time when the public administration did not have enough of its own schools to meet educational demand, especially in rapidly growing neighborhoods.
+It is estimated that around 27% of students in Catalonia are enrolled in a charter school.
+Data for the 2024-2025 academic year indicate an approximate total of 1,262,492 students in the general system, with 901,267 in public schools (71%), 339,423 in charter schools (27%) and 21,802 in private schools (2%), although these figures are aggregated and not broken down by compulsory phase.
+According to the educational think-tank Fundació Bofill, Catalonia is among the 8 OECD countries with the greatest weight of charter-school education.